-- IV.D.1.
-Program Responsibilities - IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+IV.D.1.
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core) [The Review Committee may further specify] IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
+(Core) [The Review Committee may further specify] IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports

+Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: [Review Committee will choose to require either IV.D.2.b).(1) or both IV.D.2.b).(1) and IV.D.2.b).(2)] represent o environmer The Review as a whole, and non-co creation of differences d and Intent: For the purposes of education, metrics of scholarly activity ne of the surrogates for the program's effectiveness in the creation of an at of inquiry that advances the fellows' scholarly approach to patient care.
+Committee will evaluate the dissemination of scholarship for the program not for individual faculty members, for a five-year interval, for both core re faculty members, with the goal of assessing the effectiveness of the such an environment.
+The ACGME recognizes that there may be in scholarship requirements between different specialties and between and fellowships in the same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)‡ [The Review Committee may further specify] IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) [The Review Committee may further specify] IV.D.3.
+Fellow Scholarly Activity [The Review Committee may further specify] IV.E.
+Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.
+IV.E.1.
+If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year.
 (Core)

-IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core) IV.D.2.
-Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) IV D 2 b) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent on environment The Review ( as a whole, n and non-core creation of s differences in and Intent: For the purposes of education, metrics of scholarly activity e of the surrogates for the program's effectiveness in the creation of an of inquiry that advances the fellows' scholarly approach to patient care.
-Committee will evaluate the dissemination of scholarship for the program not for individual faculty members, for a five-year interval, for both core e faculty members, with the goal of assessing the effectiveness of the uch an environment.
-The ACGME recognizes that there may be n scholarship requirements between different specialties and between and fellowships in the same specialty.
-IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)‡ IV.D.2.b).(1).(a) Scholarly activity must be in a field such as basic